Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Introduction

-We now discuss the hypothesis put forward in this paper that ``GD on certain architectures such as MLPs and Transformers has an implicit bias towards lower-degree representations when learning PVR and, more generally, logical functions.''
 Consider the following example of a PVR function with a 1-bit pointer, 2 overlapping windows of length 2, and parity for the aggregation function.
 We consider $f : \{\pm 1\}^n \to \{ \pm 1\}$ (i.e., with $\pm 1$ variables instead of $0,1$, to simplify the expressions), with $f$ given by

 We can rewrite $f$ in terms of its Fourier-Walsh expansion (i.e., pulling out all the multivariate monomials appearing in the function, see Section~\ref{sec:influence_and_generalization} for more details), which gives